remance/Masendor/Readme.md

 Ver 1.1: Add dynamic terrain/feature change based on battle effect (damage) and weather

-Ver 1.2: Siege battle, more complex unit equipment (main hand/off hand, item)
+Ver 1.2: Siege battle, more complex unit equipment (main hand/off hand, item), Minor battle: Wolf of Paris

-Ver 1.3: Deception, False information, scout, espionage warfare, information
+Ver 1.3: Deception, False information, scout, espionage warfare, information, Minor battle: Siege of Orleans

 Ver 1.6: Commander, strategist and leader duel with dynamic result and event (Move from 0.2.7 as it is not main priority in the early battle sample yet), transfer leader, Battle of Gaixia